-The members of the Supervisory Board:
+The members of the Supervisory Board are:

-- Thomas Hans Schirmer Chairman of the Supervisory Board - Malgorzata Makulska member of the Supervisory Board - Thomas Schöllkopf member of the Supervisory Board
+- Piotr Maria Sliwicki Chairman of the Supervisory Board - Malgorzata Makulska member of the Supervisory Board - Grzegorz Szatkowski member of the Supervisory Board - Maximilian Happacher member of the Supervisory Board

 The Supervisory Board has established its own rules of procedure, specifying responsibilities, work processes and required majorities.
 It has also adopted separate charter for the Audit Committee.